w0rd-driven/live_view_todo_mvc/docs/index.md

 13. Follow along in the section marked [In-line the New Item Creation Form](https://github.com/dwyl/phoenix-todo-list-tutorial#5-in-line-the-new-item-creation-form).
     1. We deviate slightly because the form component HTML is located at `lib/todo_mvc_web/live/item_live/form_component.html.leex`.
 14. Follow the section marked [Update the `items` Schema to Set `default` Values](https://github.com/dwyl/phoenix-todo-list-tutorial#51-update-the-items-schema-to-set-default-values).
-15. Starting to deviate from [Update `index/2` in `ItemController`](https://github.com/dwyl/phoenix-todo-list-tutorial#52-update-index2-in-itemcontroller) as live views don't have controllers.
+15. Deviate from [Update `index/2` in `ItemController`](https://github.com/dwyl/phoenix-todo-list-tutorial#52-update-index2-in-itemcontroller) as live views don't have controllers.
     1. In `assets/css/phoenix.css`.
        1. Select minified 1st line (ugh) > Right Click > Format Selection.
 We want this unminified so we can make changes.
 I've never seen a framework do this and I don't like it at all.
        2. Comment out input styles for `input[type='text']`.